aadz/mlogtail/README.md

 The program has two main usage modes.
 In the first case (`tail` command), the program reads new data from the log file in background and maintains several counters.

-`mlogtail` monitors state of the log file it woking with, so there is no need to do anything at time of normal logs rotating.
+`mlogtail` monitors state of the log file it woking with, so there is no needs to do anything at time of normal logs rotating.

 In the second mode, `mlogtail` is used to call to a log reading process and get (and/or reset) current values of the counters.